NoneShen/Poly-document/new_chain/side_chain/contracts.md

     }
 ````

-- This method is meant to be invoked by relayer, in some cases users could invoke this method by themselves if they get the valid block information from Poly.
+- This method is meant to be invoked by relayer.
+In some cases, users could invoke this method by themselves if they get the valid block information from Poly.
 - This method fetches and processes cross chain transactions, finds the merkle root of a transaction based on the block height (in the block header), verifies the legitimacy of transaction using the transaction parameters.
-- After verifying Poly chain block header and proof, we still need check if the parameters `toContract` and `toMerkleValue.makeTxParam.method` have been pre listed in whitelists.
+- After verifying Poly chain block header and proof, we still need to check if the parameters `toContract` and `toMerkleValue.makeTxParam.method` have been pre listed in whitelists.
 - Then it will invoke the business logic contract deployed on the target chain.
 Invoking will be processed through the internal method `_executeCrossChainTx()`:
   - This method is meant to invoke the targeting contract, and trigger executation of cross chain tx on target chain.
 Firstly, we need to ensure the targeting contract gonna be invoked is indeed a contract rather than a normal account address.
   - Then we construct a method call on target business logic contract: first we need to `encodePacked` the `_method` and the format of input data `"(bytes,bytes,uint64)"`.